mauropalsgraaf/fpscala-workshop/workshop.md

 ## Typeclass

 Typeclasses are simply said better interfaces.
-Interfaces fully work based on the subtyping system that object-oriënted languages offer.
-I can implement the interface on classes which then needs to implement the methods on the interface.
+Interfaces work based on the subtyping system that object-oriënted languages offer.
+Classes can implement interfaces which then needs to implement the methods on the interface.
 There is a simple problem with interfaces, which is that we can't implement inferfaces on classes that we didn't create.
-For example, if we use a library where we want to have a value object that implements a certain interface.
-This is simply not possible.
-Hence, typeclasses solve this problem and more.
+For example, if we use a library where we have a class that fully satisfy the methods in the interface.
+Since it's not in the hierarchy, we are not able to use it for polymorphism.

-In functional programming, we don't use this sub-typing.
+In functional programming, we don't use sub-typing.
 Simply said, data and things that can be done with the data are two seperate things.
 As an example we are going to take a look at a very simple example.
+This example is a typeclass for equality.

 ```
 trait Eq[A] {